-Lisburn has the lowest level of unemployment in Northern Ireland according to the latest figures released last week.
+Lisburn has the second lowest level of unemployment in Northern Ireland, according to the latest statistics from the Northern Ireland Statistics and Research Agency.

-There are currently 1,782 people claiming unemployment benefit in Lisburn, which equates to 2% of the city’s working age population.
+There are 37,494 people in Northern Ireland claiming unemployment benefits, which represents just over 3% of the working age population.